Landlord Insurance: What It Covers (and What It Doesn’t)

 When you start renting out residential property, one of the first tasks to tackle is securing landlord insurance.
 In most cases, standard homeowners insurance won’t cover any damages incurred from renters, leaving you in a tricky spot if anything goes wrong.

 Yet, relying solely on landlord insurance isn’t enough to cover everything.
-Between injuries inside the unit and residents’ personal property, landlord insurance leaves a lot of gaps in protection for your tenants and your business.
+Between injuries inside the unit and residents’ personal property, it leaves a lot of gaps in protection for your tenants and your business.

 Let’s explore what landlord insurance covers, what it doesn’t, and why enforcing renters insurance is essential to bridge the gap.